joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Implementation:

 1. Skills have 3 ranks.
-2. Tools may have up to 1.
+2. Tools may have up to 1 rank.
 3. Ranks require 4 proficiency points to be earned.
 4. Tools may reduce difficulty up to 2 levels.